 Tinnitus is a wide-ranging condition and can present in a variety of different ways for claimants.
-General symptoms are a noise in the ear which is either continuous or intermittent.
-Generally, for most cases of tinnitus, the only person who will be able to hear the sound is the person suffering tinnitus.
-In some rarer cases, a doctor examining the person may also be able to hear the sound when using a stethoscope in the person’s ear.
+General symptoms are noise in the ear, which is either continuous or intermittent.
+Generally, for most cases of tinnitus, the only person who will be able to hear the sound is the person suffering from tinnitus.
+In some rarer cases, a doctor examining the person may also hear the sound when using a stethoscope in the person’s ear.
 This is called objective tinnitus.
-If you experience any of the symptoms below you should contact your GP and book an examination;
+If you experience any of the symptoms below, you should contact your GP and book an examination;

 - Tinnitus which presents with dizziness.